 The first set of eight lines, or octave, follows a pattern of abbaacca.
 It is reminiscent of the Italian or Petrarchan sonnet although altered with the use of the ‘c’ rhyme.
 This was a form that Williams Wordsworth was known to use as well.
 The final six lines, or sestet, rhyme: defdef.
 These lines return to the traditional Italian style.

 In regards to meter, this piece is written in iambic pentameter.
 This means that each line contains five sets of two syllables.
 The first of these is unstressed and the second stressed.
 Iambic pentameter is one of the most common and popular verse forms.
-Its steady beat and smooth transition is reminiscent of the music that Bishop’s speaker is longing for.
-You can read the full poem here.
+Its steady beat and smooth transition are reminiscent of the music that Bishop’s speaker is longing for.

 Summary of I Am In Need of Music

 The poem begins with the speaker stating that she is in need of a type of music that will calm her “fretful…fingertips.”
 Her whole body seems to be on edge and she knows there’s only one thing that can help her.
 It is a “deep, clear, and liquid-slow” melody she is longing for.
 When it comes, it will heal her.
 The speaker’s body will be washed over by the cool, glowing water of music.

 In the second half of the poem, the speaker describes what it will be like to be consumed again in the melodies she loves.
 It will be as if she has cast her heart through the colours of her life and into a deep ocean pool.
 There she will float in the arms of music.
 It will sway her and comfort her as a loved one would.

 You can read the full poem I Am In Need of Music here.

 Analysis of I Am In Need of Music